VikkiWalls/30-Day-Map-Challenge-2022/README.md

 ![Map of north east Scotland in shades of dark grey with hexagons overlayed in shades of gold and brown depicting concentrations of bee sightings within the hexagonal area.
 Gold dots of approximate sighting locations are also visible](https://github.com/VikkiWalls/30-Day-Map-Challenge-2022/blob/main/Maps/Day%2014%20-%20Hexagon%20map.png "Day 14 - Hexagon Map")

 #### Plan:
-Exploring Hexbin Mapbox and Mapping sightings of bees in North East Scotland in 2011.
+Exploring Hexabin Mapbox and Mapping sightings of bees in North East Scotland in 2011.

 #### Key Skills/Technologies used:
 * [Python](https://github.com/VikkiWalls/30-Day-Map-Challenge-2022/blob/main/Other%20Files/Skills%20and%20Tech/Python.md)